 A New Year ‘health check’ for your business

 Whether it’s doing dry January, getting fit or having a go at ‘veganuary’, most of us make personal New Year’s resolutions.
 But do you do the same for your business?
 Are you making the most of the opportunities available to you?
-Given 2021 was such a difficult year for so many, ensuring your business is in the best possible shape as you enter 2022 is vital.
+Given 2022 was such a difficult year for so many with the challenging climate and the onset of a recession, ensuring your business is in the best possible shape as you enter 2023 is vital.
 Here are five things to consider and action:

 - Review your business plan